 Living in Accomac, VA

 Accomac, Virginia, spans just 250 acres along the Eastern Shore, with an historic ambiance hearkening back to its inception in the late 1700s.
-The tiny Virginia town, originally founded as Drummondtown in 1786, has just a few businesses, but its way of life appeals to those yearning for simpler times.
+Originally founded as Drummondtown in 1786, the tiny Virginia town has just a few businesses, but its way of life appeals to those yearning for simpler times.

 What to Expect in Accomac

 The Accomac neighborhood is the county seat of Accomack County, and the large Romanesque revival courthouse at the town's center stands tall as a testament.
 Inside the clerk's office are records dating back as far as 1663, and a cannon from the American Revolution sits in the courtyard.
-You'll find a few businesses within the town limits, such as a bank, gas station and a sidewalk cafe tucked inside an historic cottage, but you'll need to head to Onley or Parksley, which are a few miles outside the town limits, for hospitals, stores and other big city amenities.
+You'll find a few businesses within the town limits, such as a bank, gas station, and a sidewalk cafe tucked inside an historic cottage, but you'll need to head to Onley or Parksley for hospitals, stores and other big city amenities, which are all just a few miles outside the town limits.

 Things to Do in Accomac, VA